How to Begin Distance Education

 Contact Your Tutor and Course Instructor

-- Course materials will be sent either by mail or by internet
+- Course materials will be sent by mail in pdf file

 - Supplemental information is sent by phone or by email